Monitoring profiles - columns and fields (ISPF)

 - IMS - Bytes 5-8 of the correlation ID (IMS PST#).

-Note: OPTKEYS(CORRNAME) and OPTKEYS(CORRID) are mutually exclusive.
-If OPTKEYS(CORRID) is used, the regular CORRID is collected, if OPTKEYS(CORRNAME) is used, the field is filled in according to the TSO/CAF/RRSAF/CICS/IMS descriptions above. - OPTKEYS(CORRNUM)
+OPTKEYS(CORRNAME) and OPTKEYS(CORRID) are mutually exclusive.
+If OPTKEYS(CORRID) is used, the regular CORRID is collected.
+If OPTKEYS(CORRNAME) is used, the field is filled in according to the TSO/CAF/RRSAF/CICS/IMS descriptions.

-- The CORRNUM parameter reduces collected information down to the level of the individual correlation number.
+- The CORRNUM parameter enables collection of individual correlation numbers for summarization.

 - OPTKEYS(JOBNAME)

-- The JOBNAME parameter reduces collected information down to the level of the individual z/OS batch jobname.
+- The JOBNAME parameter enables collection of individual z/OS batch job names for summarization.

 - OPTKEYS(PARALLEL)

-- The PARALLEL parameter reduces collected information down to the level of individual queries that are formulated using Db2 query parallelism.
+- The PARALLEL parameter enables collection of individual queries that use Db2 query parallelism.
+This information can then be used for summary reporting.

 - OPTKEYS(PTEXT)